peaks freaks: how the most devoted ‘twin peaks’ fans are prepping for its return

 Spencer Collantes, a high school senior from San Francisco, has been banned from competing in the trivia competition at the annual Twin Peaks Festival in Snoqualmie, Washington State.
 He is too good.
-He is the Lionel Messi of Twin Peaks minutiae, and at 16, he is entering retirement.
+He is the Michael Jordan of Twin Peaks minutiae, and at 16, he is entering retirement.

 "I've seen Twin Peaks more than 30 times," he tells me over the phone one day after school, sounding something like the blithely confident Max Fischer of Wes Anderson's Rushmore.
 "I've won the contest for the past three years in a row."

-Each spring, in the weeks leading up to Twin Peaks Festival, the annual fan-organised gathering of the series' most diehard viewers that kicked off in 1993, he revisits all 30 original episodes in preparation for the gruelling three-round tournament.
+Each spring, in the weeks leading up to Twin Peaks Festival, the annual fan-organized gathering of the series' most diehard viewers that kicked off in 1993, he revisits all 30 original episodes in preparation for the grueling three-round tournament.
 He throws me a sample level-one question: "What after-school program does Laura Palmer volunteer for?"
-Disappointingly, though I've watched the series un-rigorously maybe three times, I didn't make it to level two.
-Level three sometimes requires competitors to recite specific lines of minor-character dialogue from memory.
+Though I've watched the series un-rigorously maybe three times, I didn't make it to level two.
+Level three sometimes requires competitors to recite specific lines of minor-character dialog from memory.

 While Spencer's ejection from the competition is a bummer, next year, as a consolation prize, he will be allowed to write the questions.
 "And, of course, I'm excited that those questions will include season three," he says.